Atopic Dermatitis (Eczema)Skip to the navigation

 Medicines for atopic dermatitis are used to help control itching and heal the rash.
 If you or your child has a very mild itch and rash, you may be able to control it without medicine by using home treatment and preventive measures.
 But if symptoms are getting worse despite home treatment, you will need to use medical treatment to prevent the itch-scratch-rash cycle from getting out of control.

-- Cyclosporine or interferon is sometimes used in adults if other treatment doesn't help.
+- Cyclosporine or medicines such as interferon.
+They are sometimes used in adults if other treatment doesn't help.

 Other treatment for atopic dermatitis includes light therapy and complementary medicine.

 Severe atopic dermatitis may be treated by exposing affected skin to ultraviolet (UV) light.
 There are two types of ultraviolet light, called ultraviolet A (UVA) and ultraviolet B (UVB).
 Phototherapy uses UVA, UVB, or a combination of UVA and UVB.

 Too much sun exposure and light treatment (such as with UVA or UVB treatments) increases your risk of skin cancer.